 To be most effective, surveys should be created with highly specific goals and objectives in mind.
 Step one in creating a survey is knowing what you want to get out of it.

-Business drivers for surveying employees
+Business drivers for employee surveys

 Here are some reasons that lead many businesses to survey their employees: